-Mind and reciprocals (there are no comparable data with minden):
+Mind and reciprocals.
+(There are no comparable data with minden.)

-'''

-(50) kyk mind eleygben yonek eg maasnak es

-who-PL all before-POSS.3PL-INE come-3PL one other-DAT and

-wg tiztolyk eg maasth

-that-way respect-3PL one other-ACC

-'who all come forward to meet each other, and thus show respect toward each other'
+(50) kyk mind eleygben yonek eg maasnak es who-PL all before-POSS.3PL-INE come-3PL one other-DAT and wg tiztolyk eg maasth that-way respect-3PL one other-ACC 'who all come forward to meet each other, and thus show respect toward each other' (Sándor C. 5v)

-(Sándor C., 5v)

-'''

 Similarly, no examples have been attested with distributivity markers in the Nuclear Scope of minden.
-Examples with mind abound (e.g., (16) in section 2.1.1).
+Examples with mind abound (e.g. (16) on 8).
 There are a handful of cases involving minden and the distributivity operator ki-ki that suspiciously look like requantification; since such cases do not directly affect the interpretation of minden they remain a matter for further research.

-(51) mindonok feel tamadnak az alkolmas allapatba: meel kinek every-PL up surge-3PL the appropriate state-ILL which who-DAT kynek nezy onnon termezettit: who-DAT regard-3SG own nature-POSS.3SG-ACC 'Everyone will be resurrected in the appropriate state, which takes into account the nature of each.'
-(Kazinczy C., 96v-97r)
+(51) mindonok feel tamadnak az alkolmas allapatba: meel kinek every-PL up surge-3PL the appropriate state-ILL which who-DAT kynek nezy onnon termezettit: who-DAT regard-3SG own nature-POSS.3SG-ACC 'Everyone will be resurrected in the appropriate state, which takes into account the nature of each' (Kazinczy C. 96v-97r)

-As combinations (or the lack of them) with reciprocals and collective expressions show, OH mind and minden reflect the well-studied divergence one can see with English all and every (cf. among others Dowty 1987; Hoeksema 1996; Winter 2001, or Champollion 2010 for a more recent reference).
+As combinations (or the lack of them) with reciprocals and collective expressions show, OH mind and minden reflect the well-studied divergence one can see with English all and every (cf. among others Dowty (1987), Hoeksema (1996), Winter (2001), or Champollion (2010) for a more recent reference).

-In addition, OH minden could bind its variables in the approved text-book fashion, and its scope was flexible.
+In addition, OH minden could bind its variables in the approved textbook fashion, and its scope was flexible.
 Mind on the other hand appeared more inclined toward anaphoric relations, and did not exhibit the scope interactions typical of minden.
-(This will be apparent from the comparison of examples (52) and (53) in the next subsection.)
+(This will be apparent from the comparison of examples (52) and (53) from the next subsection.)

-3.3.
-Less expected, but still predictable properties
+3.3 Less expected, but still predictable properties